NICMx/Jool/doc/usr/usr-flags-global.md

 When you change this value, the lifetimes of all already existing ICMP sessions are updated.

+### `--toFrag`

+- Name: Fragment lifetime
+- Type: Integer (seconds)
+- Default: 2 seconds
+- Modes: Stateful only

+Stateful Jool requires fragment reassembly.

+In kernels 3.13 and above, `--toFrag` does nothing whatsoever.

+In kernels 3.12 and below, the kernel's IPv6 fragment reassembly module (`nf_defrag_ipv6`) is a little tricky.
+It collects the fragments, and instead of reassembling, it fetches them all to the rest of the kernel in ascending order and really quickly.
+Because Jool has to process all the fragments of a single packet at the same time, it has to wait until `nf_defrag_ipv6` has handed them all.

+`--toFrag` is the time Jool will wait for `nf_defrag_ipv6` to fetch all the fragments of a common packet. _It has nothing to do with waiting for fragments to arrive at the node_.

+Because `nf_defrag_ipv6` already waited for all the fragments to arrive, it should fetch them in nanoseconds.
+Therefore, `--toFrag`'s default value of 2 seconds is probably overly high.
+On the other hand, unless there is a random module dropping packets in between, all of the fragments should always arrive immediately, hence the timer should actually never run out (even if you're being attacked).

+Stateless Jool does not need fragment reassembly at all.

+This behavior changed from Jool 3.2, where `--toFrag` used to actually be the time Jool would wait for fragments to arrive at the node.

 ### `--maxStoredPkts`

 - Name: Maximum number of stored packets